- Expert Mortgage Advisers

 As you can’t get a specific mortgage as an NHS employee you need to spend some time researching lenders and brokers, like us, who specialise in mortgages for NHS staff instead, as we might be able to help you find a mortgage.

 Whilst you can still apply for a number of different mortgages, it’s important you’re doing as much research as possible to ensure you’re choosing the best option for you.
-Whether that’s a buy-to-let mortgage, joint mortgage or the help to buy scheme, the more knowledgable you are the better.
+Whether that’s a buy-to-let mortgage, joint mortgage or the help to buy scheme, the more knowledgeable you are the better.

 Does an NHS staff mortgage have any restrictions or limitations?

-To put it simply, If you are considered to be a clinical member of staff as outlined above, the government would class you as a key worker.
+To put it simply, if you are considered to be a clinical member of staff as outlined above, the government would class you as a key worker.

 Although the key worker scheme is sadly no longer running, there are plenty of other affordable housing scheme mortgages available for NHS workers.
 Typically, these are mortgages that may have lower interest rates, smaller deposits and other helpful discounts.